Updated: Sep 15, 2022

 Similar Varieties: Citrus Thymes A diverse group that has plants with lemon, lime, and orange fragrances.

+Growing Thyme from seeds?
 Before you get started, keep in mind that thyme seeds are difficult to germinate and can take a long time to sprout.
-Typically, thyme is grown by propagating cuttings or by layering.
+Typically grown by propagating thyme cuttings or by layering.

 Planting Thyme Transplants